Wafer-Scale Integration of Freestanding Photonic Devices with Color Centers in Silicon Carbide: Wafer-scale etching of 4H-SiC

 The triangular cross-section photonic devices were nanofabricated using the process flow as shown in Figure \ref{fig:fig_1}a (details in \nameref{sec:Methods}).
 We developed a RIBE process involving SF$_6$ and O$_2$ gas chemistry, while maintaining the SF$_6$ to O$_2$ flowrates at a ratio 4:1 (etch process parameters in \nameref{sec:Methods}).
 The undercut in these photonic structures was achieved by tilting the substrate holder (Figure \ref{fig:fig_1}b), to direct the ions underneath the nickel hard mask layer and rotation of substrate holder was used to ensure uniform etch in all directions.
 The etch angle ($\alpha$), defined as the half angle at the apex of the triangular cross-section, varies linearly with the tilt angle of the substrate holder ($\varphi$), as shown in Figure \ref{fig:fig_1}c.
 The realized etch angle of the fabricated devices deviates from the expected etch angle, determined by the tilt angle, by 15$^{\circ}$ due to secondary fabrication processes.
 Figure \ref{fig:fig_1}d-f shows the SEM images of the cross-section of a 1 $\mu$m waveguides etched at tilt angles 30$^{\circ}$, 45$^{\circ}$, and 60$^{\circ}$ respectively.
 The devices etched at a tilt angle of 60$^{\circ}$ (Figure \ref{fig:fig_1}f) is the highest etch angle (45$^{\circ}$) reported for triangular cross-section devices fabricated in 4H-SiC, with an undercut of $>$ 1$\mu$m.

 We tested the wafer-scale nature of the RIBE process by placing a total of eight patterned 4H-SiC samples on a 6-inch silicon substrate holder at locations as follows: one sample each at the center, on the circumferences of 1-, 2- and 5-inch wafers, and four samples on the circumferences of a 4-inch wafer, as shown in Figure \ref{fig:fig_2}a.
 All the eight samples were etched simultaneously using the RIBE process developed at a tilt angle of 45$^{\circ}$ for a total of 70 minutes.
 The SEM images of the cross-section profiles of a 1 $\mu$m waveguide on samples placed at the center and on the circumferences of 4- and 5-inch wafers are shown in the insets of Figure \ref{fig:fig_2}a.
-We find that both the etch rate and etch angle decreases linearly along the radius of the wafer, as shown in Figure \ref{fig:fig_2}b-c.
+We find that both the etch rate and the etch angle decrease linearly along the radius of the wafer, as shown in Figure \ref{fig:fig_2}b-c.
+The variation of etch angle along the radius could be attributed to the non-uniformity of the ion beam profile for a broad beam Kaufman-type ion source \cite{dornberg2023characterization}, across a 6-inch diameter.
+The radial reduction in the ion current density and ion directionality contributes to a reduction in the etch rate and etch angle respectively.
 The etch rate and etch angle change linearly by 12.3\% and 5\%, respectively, from the center to the circumference of a 5-inch wafer.
 The variation in etch rate and etch angle among the four samples on the circumference of a 4-inch wafer was 1.2\% and 0.6\% respectively.
 This RIBE process has etch rate of $(25.9 \pm 1.4)$ nm/min, etch angle of $(27 \pm 0.8)^\circ$, and etch selectivity of $>$ 8:1.
 To our knowledge, this is the first demonstration of a wafer-scale etch process for nanofabricating suspended photonic structures in bulk 4H-SiC.